HigginTown/HouseDivided/README.md

 I show that we can correctly classify party affiliation with 100% accuracy using any subset of 20 senators as a training sample.
 This helps to confirm intuitions about the distance between Republican and Democratic voting records offered by the clustering analysis.

 Next, I introduce a distance metric derived from the measure of Mutual Information and entropy in information theory.
-The inspiration for this metric can be found in the `.pdf` in the repo.
+The inspiration for this metric can be found in the `senate-mining` folder.

 We take mutual information between the senator's voting record and the outcome to be 'influence', and rank the senators by how infleuntial they are.
 The metricized version of mutual information allows us to  calculate distances between each pair of senators.